-I am Ameya Salvi, a PhD candidate in the Department of Automotive Engineering at Clemson University.
-My research interests lie in mobile robotics, with an emphasis on planning and control in uncertain and unstructured environments.
-I am currently a member of Dr. Venkat Krovi’s ARMLab at Clemson.
+I am Ameya Salvi, currently working as a Robotics Researcher at Hitachi America, Ltd. after wrapping my PhD in the Department of Automotive Engineering at Clemson University.
+My research specialization lie in mobile robotics, with an emphasis on planning and control in uncertain and unstructured environments.
+I like to focus on full stack robotics, with personal interests in modeling and control of dynamical systems.

 Research Interests